FAQs Pertaining to the Terms and Conditions of the Independent Reconciliation and Compensation Program Protocol

 What About New Claims Not Previously Submitted To The Diocese?

 Individuals who did not report a claim alleging sexual abuse by a clergy member of the Diocese prior to February 14, 2018 should contact the Diocesan Victim Assistance Coordinator at 1-800-680-5040.
 Each individual will be asked to provide the Diocese with the following information: his/her name and contact information, a summary description of the nature of their claim, including the dates, time, and location of the alleged abuse and the name of the alleged perpetrator.
 Such information will be forwarded to the local District Attorney by the Diocese.
 In addition, where appropriate, the Diocese will have the matter investigated by its own independent investigators and examined by the Diocesan Review Board.
 Claims of abuse that were not reported to the Diocese prior to February 14, 2018 are not eligible for participation in the IRCP.
-At the conclusion of the IRCP Program, a decision will be made as to whether or not the Program will be expanded to include these newly received complaints.
+Possible determinations of future agreements and compensation with credible victim-survivors will be made on a case by case basis.

 What if my claim is against clergy of another diocese or religious order?

 If your claim is directed against clergy of another diocese or religious order, your information will be forwarded to that entity.